gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2014-02-24-animation.md

 {% endhighlight %}

 Give Link an array of grid positions to transition between with, `player.sequence`, starting with the grid position of Link standing.
-During the loop, we calculate where each grid position corresponds to and move the slice area, taking into account the 2px gutter between each drawing.
+During the loop, we calculate where each grid position corresponds to and move the slice area.

 <iframe src="//gablaxian.com/experiments/super-js-adventure/0.4.5/index.html" width="258" height="226" style="border: none">
     Link